cheriekeller/CAExplorer/src/pages/impacts/climate101/index.md

 <content-header icon="climate_101" title="Climate 101"></content-header>

 In recent decades, changes in the global climate impacted natural and human systems on all continents and across the oceans.
-Evidence of impacts from climate-change is strongest and most comprehensive for natural systems.
+Evidence of impacts from climate change is strongest and most comprehensive for natural systems.

 <!-- https://www.flickr.com/photos/evergladesnps/9257922150/ -->

 ![Everglades sunrise](9257922150_7ff85e4a3f_k.jpg 'Photo: R. Cammauf, NPS.')

-The main changes expected for North America include:
+### The main changes expected for North America include:

 - [sea level rise](/impacts/climate101/slr)
 - [rising temperatures](/impacts/climate101/temperature)